Apologies for cross-posting

 Accepted papers, including both long and short papers, will be published as e-proceedings with ISBN will available online on the conference website at the time of the conference and are expected to be uploaded into the ACL Anthology.

-The conference will feature a student workshop and awards will be offered to the authors of best papers.
+The conference will feature a student workshop, and awards will be offered to the authors of the best papers.

 Ruslan Mitkov (University of Alicante)